yewyewXD/Frontend-Application/aufgabe/aufgabe.md

 # Git

-The finished dashboard is stored in this git repository on the branch "solution-{name}", where {name} can be first name, last name or alias.
+Just fork the repository and add your solutions to your fork.
 The git is made available to us.
 We look at the finished product.
 Thank you very much!